alannchang/reach-mastermind2024/README.md

 At this point, there are two ways to play the game in its current state:
 - Manually sending API requests (using the curl command)
-- By accessing the FastAPI docs for the game server and sending requests from there
+- By accessing the FastAPI docs from the browser and sending requests from there
   - Swagger UI interactive documentation:
     - http://localhost:80/mastermind/docs
     - http://localhost:80/number_factory/docs